sandmanN7/Challenge-14/README.md

 This breaks down the usage by gender and type of user.
 Both male and female subscribers tend to have a higher number of bike uses than do the customers of each respective gender.
 Subscribers tend to use bike-sharing more during the week while customers are more likely to make trips during the weekends, though there are still more uses from subscribes during weekends as well.

 ## Summary
+Overall, while the majority users are male, both males and females tend to use bike-sharing around the same approximate times, namely during largely "rush hour" times of 6am-10am and 4pm-8pm on weekdays, with peak usage being in between these ranges and with trips being under an hour.
+Two recommended future visualizations that would be recommended are one that includes the number of users and weather, and one that includes the average distance per trip.
+In this way, one could have a better estimation of the effect of weather and how far users are willing to bike.